Regression Under Human Assistance: Introduction

 \item[II.]
 We derive an alternative representation of the objective function as a difference of nondecreasing submodular functions.
 This representation enables us to use a recent iterative algorithm~\cite{iyer2012algorithms} to solve the problem, however, this algorithm does not enjoy approximation guarantees.

 \item[III.]
 Building on the above representation, we further show that the objective function is nondecreasing and satisfies $\alpha$-submodularity, a notion of approximate submodularity~\cite{gatmiry2019}.
-These properties allow a simple and efficient greedy algorithm (refer to Algorithm~\ref{alg:greedy}) to enjoy approximation guarantees. \end{itemize} Here, we would like to acknowledge that our contributions are just a first step towards designing machine learning mo\-dels that are optimized to operate under different automation levels.
-It would be very interesting to extend our work to more sophisticated machine learning models and other machine learning tasks (\eg, classification).
+These properties allow a simple and efficient greedy algorithm (refer to Algorithm~\ref{alg:greedy}) to enjoy approximation guarantees.

+\item[IV.]
+We design a practical framework that uses the solution to the ridge regression problem provided by Algorithm~\ref{alg:greedy} and supervised learning to perform predictions about unseen samples at test time (refer to Algorithm~\ref{alg:framework}).